 13. Tearing Off Crayon Wrappers

-I don’t know if other kids do this, but mine have done this all on their own on several occasions when they got bored of colouring.
+I don’t know if other kids do this, but mine have done this all on their own on several occasions when they got bored of coloring.
 And crayon wrappers can actually be pretty tricky to remove, so if your child wants to try it, this activity might keep them busy for a little while.

-Once the wrappers are off, they’ll still be able to use the crayons to colour, but if you feel like trying something different, use them to make melted crayon art or fun-shaped recycled crayons!
+Once the wrappers are off, they’ll still be able to use the crayons to color, but if you feel like trying something different, use them to make melted crayon art or fun-shaped recycled crayons!

 Related Toddler Activities